 – HMCTS estimate travel times from a court user’s home to court on the basis of travelling from one town centre to another.
 So in the case of Cambridge, whose magistrates’ court is earmarked for closure, the journeys are calculated from the towns in Cambridgeshire (Huntingdon, St Neots, Ely), not from the countryside.
 Someone living 15 miles south east of Cambridge, who might currently be able to get into the city by bus in 45 minutes, will take considerably longer than the 1 hour 10 minutes estimated as the journey time between Cambridge and Huntingdon (the proposed new court) by public transport.

-The reason why courts are being closed is because they will in most cases be replaced by virtual (“trial by skype”) and online courts, so only those attending and taking part in Crown Court trials will go to an actual court.
+The reason why courts are being closed is because many hearings will be replaced by virtual (“trial by skype”) and online courts and processes.
+Many (most?) remand, pre-trial hearings and summary trials will be fully virtual.
 I’m not clear how this whole proposed scenario will improve access to justice, and the risk is the system will descend into chaos.
 Pending the development of the brave new virtual world, court users will be expected to spend hours travelling to court, navigating complicated journeys.
 Witnesses will vote with their feet by not turning up at all, while defendants will be even later than they already are, or fail to appear and have to be arrested on warrant.
 This is the worst case scenario.
 I really hope it doesn’t happen – which is why I urge all you weary people to put your cynicism aside and respond to one or more of the current consultations on court closures.
 Transform Justice has done a briefing on the court closure consultations.